SreenityaThatikunta/Medical-Assistant/README.md

 ![prescription](assets/pres1.png)
 ![text](assets/ans1.png)

-The above pictures shows the input prescription uploaded in the Streamlit interface along with the extracted information.
+The above pictures show the input prescription uploaded in the Streamlit interface along with the extracted information.

 [Watch Demo](assets/ex1.mp4)